Emerging Writer's Contest

 In the spirit of the journal’s founding mission, the Ploughshares Emerging Writer's Contest recognizes work by an emerging writer in each of three genres: fiction, nonfiction, and poetry.
 One winner in each genre per year will receive $2,000 and publication in the literary journal.
 We consider authors “emerging” if they haven’t published or self-published a book.

-The Emerging Writer's Contest is now open.
-See the full guidelines to submit.
+The Emerging Writer's Contest is now closed.
+See the full guidelines.
 The 2017 contest judges are Garth Greenwell (fiction), Meghan Daum (nonfiction), and Natalie Diaz (poetry).